Research Trial: yoga4cancer Pilot and Feasibility Study

 - Subjectively participants have been very satisfied with the Y4C yoga experience

-The Pilot research continues in 2019 with additional cohorts.
-Results to be published in 2019.
+The Pilot research continues in 2020 with additional cohorts.